-I have had many interesting and challenging discussed over the years and been asked a variety of questions.
+I have had many interesting and challenging discussions over the years and been asked a variety of questions.
 The ones that are among the most challenging to answer or even speak to are not the highly technical or mystical and deep, they are those pertaining to ethics.
 Any discussion of ethics involves morality and includes such notions as good and evil or right and wrong.
 This is sufficient to add layers of complexity to any situation.
-Questions of right and wrong are problematic by nature; I examine ideas such in the essay “A Consideration of Opposites”.
+Questions of right and wrong are problematic by nature; I did a partial examination of such notions such in the essay “A Consideration of Opposites”.

 Ethics are important to anyone on a personal or spiritual growth path, not so much as a measure of accomplishment rather as a way to gauge where you are or even what needs to be improved.
 They are important because without them progress is limited.
 Hence, the purpose of this essay is to make you aware of ethics as they pertain to daily life and not to have you judge yourself for the ethical challenges you may have.
 We all have ethical challenges; if we did not have them, we likely would not need to be here.

 For those on a spiritual path, ethics take on deeper meaning and importance.
 That said, before we start this discussion, we need a basic definition of ethics.
 The following relatively simple one will suffice (source: http://dictionary.reference.com/browse/ethics):

 1. a system of moral principles: the ethics of a culture.